keneek/cs-grub/README.md

 - [Blockchain Framework in Rust - Workshop](https://www.youtube.com/watch?v=NrG3co6UWEg) 16 Feb 2022 livestream of using substrate to build blockchain with substrate.
     - [Denver Substrate Collectables Workshop](https://sacha-l.github.io/collectables-ethdenver-workshop/#/) the workshop documentation for the link above.
 - [Official Substrate Tutorials](https://docs.substrate.io/tutorials/v3/) is a series of the official Substrate tutorials with great examples and use cases.
+- [Online Cryptographic Calculator](https://www.shawntabrizi.com/substrate-js-utilities/) is a nice utility with a hashing function, Blake2, and other quick calculations to help in developing on chain.

 ##### somewhat dated, still useful:
 - [Substrate Recipes Workshop](https://www.youtube.com/watch?v=KVJIWxZSNHQ) Learn to Build a Custom Blockchain